How to track employees on zero hour contracts

-Although a zero hours contract means that staff have ‘worker' status rather than full 'employee' status, zero hour workers still have many of the same employment rights as regular workers.
-Crucially for managers and supervisors this means that these workers are also still entitled to holiday time off, the National Minimum Wage (for under age 25 or apprentices) and the National Living Wage (aged 25 and over) and to work-relate travel just like regular employees.
+It's important to note that even though zero-hour workers fall under the 'worker' status rather than full 'employee' status, they still enjoy many of the same employment rights as regular employees.
+This includes entitlements to holiday time off, the National Minimum Wage (for those under 25 or apprentices), and the National Living Wage (for those aged 25 and over), as well as work-related travel benefits, just like any other employee.

-- Calculate pay correctly, taking into account the variable hours worked, pay rates and holiday time.
+- Calculate pay accurately, considering variable hours worked, pay rates, and holiday time.

-A good cloud-based automated time and attendance system:
+A robust cloud-based automated time and attendance software solution offers numerous advantages:

-- Allows supervisors to verify and authorise online timesheets from anywhere, anytime thanks to the cloud-based software
+- Allows supervisors to verify and authorise online timesheets from anywhere, thanks to the cloud-based nature of the software.

-- Can calculate accrued annual leave based on hours worked
+- Calculates accrued annual leave based on hours worked.

-- Exports clocking-in and rate of pay information to payroll for accurate wage payments
+- Seamlessly exports clocking-in data and rate of pay information to your payroll system for accurate wage payments.

-- Can be scaled up, or down, as your business evolves and grows – this means that SMEs can take advantage of the same tools and processes as their larger competitors.
+- Scales up or down as your business evolves, ensuring that even SMEs can access the same tools and processes as their larger competitors.